-3.1.1 Income Elasticity of Demand for VMT: Empirical Evidence
+3.1.1.
+Income elasticity of demand for VMT: Empirical evidence

-To add empirical foundations to the new model structure, this work builds on previous studies that have attempted to measure how the household vehicle transport expenditure share and vehicle ownership vary over time and with per-capita GDP (Schafer & Victor, 2000; Meyer et al., 2007; Dargay & Gately, 2007).
-Trends in vehicle ownership and the total household transport expenditure share in developed countries since the early twentieth century suggest that the expenditure share devoted to transport increases from 5% to 15% as vehicle ownership increases from zero to 200 cars per 1000 capita and then stays roughly constant thereafter (Schafer, 1998).
-Other studies have projected vehicle ownership using a Gompertz models (in which the relationship between per-capita income and vehicle ownership is modeled with a sigmoid equation) as well as economic approaches based on empirical demand system estimation.
+To add empirical foundations to the new model structure, this work builds on previous studies that have attempted to measure how the household vehicle transport expenditure share and vehicle ownership vary over time and with per-capita GDP (Dargay et al., 2007; Meyer et al., 2007; Schafer and Victor, 2000).
+Trends in vehicle ownership and the total household transport expenditure share1 in developed countries since the early twentieth century suggest that the expenditure share devoted to transport increases from 5% to 15% as vehicle ownership increases from zero to 200 cars per 1000 capita and then stays roughly constant thereafter (Schafer, 1998).
+Other studies have projected vehicle ownership using a Gompertz models (in which the relationship between per-capita income and vehicle ownership is modeled with a sigmoid equation) as well as economic approaches based on empirical demand system estimation. $^{\rm 2}$

 Since this work focuses on the United States in a global context, significant effort was made to obtain the best available estimates of income elasticity of demand for vehicle-miles traveled using detailed U.S. data.
-The long-run rates of growth in spending on passenger vehicle transportation and of growth in VMT in the United States are shown in Figure 2.
-Over the period considered (1970-2007), spending on passenger vehicle transportation increased at an average compounded growth rate of 3.86% per year, while VMT increased by 2.70% per year.
-The number of vehicles has grown at 2.27% per year, while growth in vehicle miles-traveled has averaged around 0.42% per year.
+The long-run rates of growth in spending on passenger vehicle transportation and of growth in VMT in the United States are shown in Fig. 2.
+Over the period considered (1970-2007), spending on passenger vehicle transportation increased at an average compounded growth rate of 3.9% per year, while VMT increased by 2.7% per year.3 The number of vehicles has grown at 2.3% per year, while growth in vehicle miles-traveled has averaged around 0.4% per year.
 This graph provides evidence that CGE models, which rely on exogenous gross domestic product (GDP) paths and fixed expenditure shares, are likely to underestimate or overestimate VMT growth if they do not consider explicitly how expenditure shares may changes with income.